AmasaDelano/dungeon-land/markdown/09_Fronts.md

 ### Custom Moves

-When you **stand in the presence of the Light From Beyond**, roll+WIS. ✴On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. ✴On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. ✴On a miss, thou art weighed in the balance and art found wanting.
+When you **stand in the presence of the Light From Beyond**, roll+WIS. ✴On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. ✴On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. ✴On a 6-, thou art weighed in the balance and art found wanting.

 ### Stakes